TABAKAS FABRIKA – Next-level creative hub in former Tobacco Factory

 TABAKAS FABRIKA is foreseen to become a multifunctional and innovative cultural and creative industries quarter which will be home for regional representatives of cultural and creative industries, space for creative entrepreneurship, space for education and research, as well as an open and accessible cultural and creative quarter for the people in the region, fulfilling the socially important function and improving the quality of life of the citizens.
 TABAKAS FABRIKA creative hub aims to replicate and develop this initiative in the Baltic Sea Region and the Northern Dimension to foster sustainable cultural and creative industries development throughout the countries of the Region and provide contribution for future economic growth.

-The Ministry of Culture of the Republic of Latvia and the British Council along with their collaboration partners each year organize the Creative Action Week “Create!”
+The Ministry of Culture of the Republic of Latvia and the British Council along with their collaboration partners each year organize the Creativity Week “Create!”

-The aim of the Creative Action Week “Create!” is
+The aim of the Creativity Week “Create!” is